 Our classes are very beginner friendly.
 Don’t be put off if you haven’t done a martial art before as it can sometimes help not to have any bad habits!

-Most of our clubs run several types of class – soft style, hard style, sparring, fitness classes.
+Most of our clubs run several types of class – Kung Fu, Tai Chi, Fighting, Weapons, and Patterns.
+There are separate children’s classes.
 There is more information on the individual club pages.

 There are no physical requirements – regular training will take care of your strength, fitness, agility and flexibility.